FullFact/nso-stats-fetcher/analysis.md

 # Comparing inflation data publishing across countries

-_Disclaimer: this is a draft work in progress and not a finished piece_
+_Disclaimer: consider this more of a draft work-note than a finished piece_

-We have been looking at how countries publish statistical data, and how that impacts people who need to work across multiple countries' datasets.
+We looked at how countries publish statistical data, and how that impacts people who need to work across multiple countries' datasets.
 To highlight the issue, in this document we look at inflation data from different countries.

 Below is a graph of inflation over time in Argentina, Ireland, Japan, Mexico, Nigeria, the Philippines, the UK and South Africa (also as an [interactive plot](https://rawcdn.githack.com/FullFact/nso-stats-fetcher/517d01c584bed80c3489333d1c8e00c7ea9c6e23/data/inflation_stats.html)).
 It shows the monthly consumer price index, year-on-year in these countries.
 The underlying data for this graph is available in [standardised, simple CSVs for each country](https://github.com/FullFact/nso-stats-fetcher/tree/main/data).

 ![Inflation in different countries over time](./data/inflation_stats.png)￼

-However, the original data we collected was stored in many styles and formats.
+However, the original data we collected from national statistical offices was stored in many styles and formats.
 It was often hard to find the data we wanted, and then it took more time to clean this data and get it in this standardised, machine-readable format.
 We encountered hidden JSON files, screenshots of Excel tables, tables inside PDFs and other formats.
-Every national statistics website seemed to have its own specific approach to publishing data.
-We also tried other countries but could find the specific data we wanted – monthly, year-on-year CPI numbers.
+Every national statistics website seemed to have its own specific approach to publishing open data.
+We also tried other countries but couldn't find the specific inflation data we wanted.

 This is a good example of how the lack of consistency and interoperability between similar datasets make the jobs of organisations like data journalists, researchers and fact checkers unnecessarily hard.
-Each individual site does a fairly good job at publishing the data, but collating and comparing individual knowledge of each NSO remains very time consuming.
+Each individual site does a fairly good job at publishing the data, but collating and comparing individual knowledge of each national statistics office remains very time consuming.

-## Reasons for collecting this data
+## Two reasons we collected this data

 Full Fact are developing a [robo-checking tool](https://fullfact.org/blog/2021/jul/how-does-automated-fact-checking-work/), which automates fact checks certain claims.
 One of the topics it fact-checks is inflation.
 To say whether a claim is true or not it needs a clean, reliable set of inflation data.
 So, we created code which fetches and standardises this data from mutiple countries and puts it all in [one location within a Github repo](https://github.com/FullFact/nso-stats-fetcher/tree/main/data).

 More broadly, at the Open Data Institute, we want a world where data works for everyone.
 National statistics are extremely important open data.
 With better-published national statistics, it means more people can use them for better insights and decisions.
 We hope this piece adds to that discussion.

-## What are national statistics?
+## Defining national statistics

 In all countries, there are many organisations that publish national statistics data.
 These include government departments, research institutes, health services, survey companies and international groups.
 All the statistics published by these creates the [national statistical system](https://stats.oecd.org/glossary/detail.asp?ID=1726).